Chartered Institute

 of Linguists

-Our Member grade is for linguists whose language skills are a primary requirement for their role.
+Our Member grade is for experienced linguists whose language skills are a primary requirement for their role.

 Who can join?

-Applicants for full Member grade will normally be linguists with at least one of the following:
+Applicants for the full Member grade will normally be linguists with relevant work experience and at least one of the following:

-• Full registration with the National Register of Public Service Interpreters (NRPSI).
-(Referee details and copies of your qualifications are required when you apply).
+Referee details and copies of your qualifications are required when you apply.

 Other certificates and diplomas (at degree and post graduate level) will also be considered on the basis that CIOL is able to determine comparability through Ofqual or Ecctis.

-If you do not meet the criteria (for example you do not hold the requisite qualification), but you have at least five years' work experience using your foreign language skills in a professional, teaching or academic context, then we may be able to treat your application as a special consideration case.
+If you do not meet the qualification criteria but you have at least five years' work experience using your non-native language skills in a professional, teaching or academic context, then we may be able to treat your application as a special consideration case.
 If you would like to more information or advice, please feel free to contact the membership team before completing your application.

 Also applying for Chartership?

-Applicants seeking Chartership will need to meet the admissions criteria for Member (MCIL) in full.
-You will have, as a minimum, five years' experience as a language practitioner, educator or academic and be able to evidence CPD undertaken over the last two years.
-You will also be required to submit a 12-month forward CPD plan based on reflection of previous CPD.
+Applicants seeking Chartership will need to meet the admissions criteria for Member (MCIL) in full along with having a minimum of five years' experience as a language practitioner, educator or academic and be able to evidence CPD undertaken over the last two years.
+You will also be required to submit a 12-month forward CPD plan.

 Why join?